 As a committed traveler, my understanding and approach to performance has been deeply influenced by intercultural thinking.
 An important concept in my work is the French notion of “metissage,” similar to the English word miscegenation which refers to the union or blending of two races and/or cultures.
 I am fascinated by the transcendent space created when two or more heritages or disciplines, apparently not related to each other, cohabit in a single body.
 Through the exploration of metissage and questioning the audience’s assumptions and expectations, my work engenders alternative possibilities to normative culture."

 Matthieu Nieto is the choreographer and artistic director of Mouvements Migrateurs.
 A native of Toulouse, France, he is currently based in Paris, where he is studying dance at Université Paris 8.
 Along his artistic path, Matthieu has been trained in both contemporary and African dance styles.
 He was accepted into several prestigious schools around the world including Donko Seko (Bamako), Rencontres Internationales de Danse Contemporaine (Paris), L'Ecole des Sables (Toubab Dialaw, Senegal) and Dance New Amsterdam (New York).
 During the 2013/2014 season, Matthieu was a company member for Movement of the People Dance Company in New York City.
-His choreographic work has been presented notably at the Detours Festival in Johannesburg, the Bushwick Open Studio Festival and Dance New Amsterdam in New York City, the Theatre School in Windhoek, Namibia and the Centro Convenciones de Puebla in Mexico.
+His choreographic work has been presented notably at the Detours Festival in Johannesburg, the Bushwick Open Studio Festival and Dance New Amsterdam in New York City, the Theatre School in Windhoek, Namibia and the Centro Convenciones de Puebla in Mexico and at the EANT Dance Festival in Kigali, Rwanda.